SchrodtSven/Koalas_Zep/doq/Setup.md

 ...

 ```
-Or use <kbd>Koalas_Zep % ./t00lz/build.sh</kbd>, that script will also build the stubs (PHP pseudo code with signatures, param & return type hints for IDE usage)
+Or use `Koalas_Zep % `<kbd>./t00lz/build.sh</kbd>, that script will also build the stubs (PHP pseudo code with signatures, param & return type hints for IDE usage)

 ### phpinfo()